SilkRose/Pony/archive/blogs/census-consensus.md

 After the site was functional and looked decent, it was time to start writing.
 The first question of the story was created on March 3rd 2026 at 5:39AM UTC.
 Yes, the entire story was written very late into development.
 Some things never change.

-I used the Luna theme initially, as I love dark-mode [ARGUABLE COMPOUND MODIFIER; JUDGEMENT CALL; REVERSAL PERMISSIBLE] everything, but something about the Celestia theme made me switch, and I've been using it ever since.
+I used the Luna theme initially, as I love dark-mode everything, but something about the Celestia theme made me switch, and I've been using it ever since.
 A few people mentioned in their feedback that they really liked the themes being Celestia and Luna.
 Thank you!

 ### Event Complete Pages